valtix-security/terraform-provider-valtix/docs/resources/cloud_account.md

 # Resource: valtix_cloud_account
-Cloud Account resource defines the credentials of the cloud provider that can be accessed by the Valtix Controller.
+Resource for creating and managing Cloud Accounts and Subscriptions on-boarded into Valtix.
+The Cloud Account defines the credentials used for the Valtix Controller to discover asset inventory and traffic, and orchestrate and manage the deployment of Valtix Gateways.

 ## Example Usage